-Qualified employees of the Company and its subsidiaries were granted 254 options in July 2019.
+Qualified employees of the Group were granted 254 options and 254 options in August 2020 and July 2019, respectively.
 Each option entitles the holder with the right to subscribe for one thousand ordinary shares of the Company.
-The options are granted to the Company and subsidiaries' specific employees that meet the vesting conditions.
+The options are granted to the specific employees of the Group that meet the vesting conditions.